automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Kryptops.md

 # Kryptops
-## Description: This dinosaur came equipped with its own face mask.
+## This dinosaur came equipped with its own face mask.